andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

 I flag down a collectivo and talk him down to $20 for a trip to the Westin.
 We spend most of the 30 minute drive speaking broken Spanish, mostly about Costa Rica and soccer and Costa Rican soccer.

-We get to Brasilito and he pulls over to drop me off.
-I tell him I'm headed to the Westin & he tells me that you can't get in there unless you have authorization.
-I then tell him that I'm meeting someone there and we should be good, at which point he tells me that you can't get in there unless you have authorization.
-I tell him again that I'm meeting someone and I'm sure you can guess what he says next.
+We get to Brasilito and he pulls over to drop me off by the beach.
+I say I'm headed to the Westin & he tells me that you can't get in without authorization.
+I tell him I'm meeting someone and he can drop me off at the front and he reiterates that you can't get in without authorization.
+I tell him again that I'm meeting someone and you can probably guess what he says next.

-He tells me I can walk down the beach a bit, over a small rocky peninsula, then I'll be at Playa Conchal, which fronts the Westin.
+He says I can walk down the beach a bit, over a small rocky peninsula, then I'll be at Playa Conchal, which fronts the Westin.
 I hop out and follow his instructions, down the beach, over the rocky promontory, and I find myself on a stunning white sand beach.

-Playa Conchal, translated as "beach of shells" is aptly named, as the sand is made of millions of crushed shells (coarse grained, moderately sorted, sub-angular shell fragments for all you geologists out there).
-It is considered one of the most beautiful beaches in Costa Rica, which makes sense why the Westin decided to locate here.
+Playa Conchal, translated as "Shell Beach" is aptly named, as the sand is made of millions of crushed shells (coarse grained, moderately sorted, sub-angular shell fragments for all you geologists out there).
+It is considered one of the most beautiful beaches in Costa Rica, with spectacular views out over Brasilito Bay.

 I walk a bit down the beach then find the back entrance to the resort and scoot right in with all the confidence of a mediocre white male.
 I start